Python-PyQt/PyQt6-Docs/descriptions/QtOpenGL/QOpenGLTexture-c.rst

     texture->bind();
     glDrawArrays(...);

-Note that the :sip:ref:`~PyQt6.QtGui.QImage` is mirrored vertically to account for the fact that OpenGL and :sip:ref:`~PyQt6.QtGui.QImage` use opposite directions for the y axis.
+Note that the :sip:ref:`~PyQt6.QtGui.QImage` is flipped vertically to account for the fact that OpenGL and :sip:ref:`~PyQt6.QtGui.QImage` use opposite directions for the y axis.
 Another option would be to transform your texture coordinates.